-What code(s) should I use to submit my GRE/TOEFL scores?
+What code(s) should I use to submit my IELTS/TOEFL scores?

 TOEFL - You need to use the Institutional Code of 2098 for Cornell

-I've taken the GRE/TOEFL/IELTS more than once.
+I've taken the TOEFL/IELTS more than once.
 Which set of scores will be reviewed?

 The CS Department will receive all of your scores.

-If I've already taken the GRE/TOEFL/IELTS, how long are my test scores valid?
+If I've already taken the TOEFL/IELTS, how long are my test scores valid?

 I'm an International Applicant.
 Do I have to submit an IELTS or TOEFL score with my application?

-What is the deadline for submission of GRE/TOEFL/IELTS scores?
+What is the deadline for submission of TOEFL/IELTS scores?

 What types of funding are available for applicants?

 There are three types of funding available that are awarded to our best applicants.
 Each of them include a full tuition waiver, an academic year stipend and a Student Health Insurance package provided through the University.
 We are actively recruiting students from Under-Represented Minority groups, and some generous donors have provided special funding to assist us in this effort.

 Fellowships: Generally, our fellowship offers will be made to our very best applicants and for the most part last only one (1) year.
 Stipends for fellowships tend to be slightly higher for the first year only.
 Applicants who are awarded fellowships enter the program without any formal obligations such as teaching or research for a specific group.

 Diversity Fellowships: Computer Science offers several Diversity Fellowships and encourages our applicants to apply for them, if they qualify (US Citizens or Permanent Residents only).
-Included are a Colman Fellowship, a Sage Fellowship, and simply a Diversity Fellowship.
+Included are the Colman Fellowship and a Diversity Fellowship.
 Each of these funding opportunities is geared towards providing aid for applicants that meet the following criteria: